Nneoma00/python--portfolio-projects/README.md

-# Python-Automation-Projects
+# Welcome To My Python Projects!

-This repository contains Python automation scripts designed to simplify repetitive tasks and boost productivity.
+This repository contains Python scripts and applications, ranging from automation to data analysis/visualization.
+It also includes fun GUIs and games.

 ## Features
 - Web scraping and data extraction